Your Cart is empty

 Eventually, in 1999, a plan was hatched to resurrect the film, and many more reels were found in the Canadian National Film Archives vault, where they had been kept in pristine condition.
 Director Bob Smeaton was hired.
 Bob, a Geordie, was a regular on the Newcastle music scene in the late 70s and early 80s as the singer with a band called White Heat and then the Loud Guitars who later got a Grammy for directing the Beatles Anthology.

 The finished show premiered in 2003, grossing more than $1 million in movie theatres before being released on DVD to much acclaim.
-It looks not just 52 years old, but more like peering into a different dimension on a different space-time continuum.
+It looks like peering into a different dimension on a different space-time continuum.